mfkiwl/gnss_share/README.md

   -h    Print help and quit.
 ```

-### NOTE: the following signal functionality is not yet implemented:
 In addition to the command line options, this application will respond to the
-following signals:
+following signals when in "server" mode:

-- `SIGUSR` - The application will store AGPS data to file, and continue running
+- `SIGUSR1` - The application will load AGPS data from the directory

-- `SIGTERM` - Application will store AGPS data to file, and quit
+  `agps_directory` specified in the configuration file, and continue running
+  afterward.

-- `SIGINT` - Application will store AGPS data to file, and quit.
-Sending a
+- `SIGUSR2` - The application will store AGPS data to the directory
-  subsequent `SIGINT` will cause it to quit immediately.
+  `agps_directory` specified in the configuration file, and continue running
+  afterward.

 # Installation